ScottJWalter/cacheaugmentedgeneration/README.md

 2. Reading a local `document.txt` file containing information about you (For this case, me / Ronan Takizawa)
 3. Preloading that knowledge into the model's context using a `DynamicCache`
 4. Answering user queries by referencing the cached knowledge, without real-time retrieval
+5. Saving the context cache on disk, then reloading it for another chat session

 ## Setup